 Trifecta’s meal delivery service offers various styles of food to choose from, including classic, vegan, clean eating, and paleo.
 Their meals are 100 % organic, including fish and vegetable dishes – suitable for people who want to ‘buff up’ through a combination of balanced calories, proteins, carbohydrates, sodium and saturated fats.

 Trifecta lets you specify any known food allergies.
 This makes it easy to ensure your food is soy free or gluten-free if those are your requirements.
-You can order over four meals in a day depending on the nature of exercise that you do and the level of convenience that you want.
+You can order anywhere from five to 14 meals per week, depending on the nature of exercise that you do and the level of convenience that you want.

-The company delivers throughout the US, including the states of Alaska and Hawaii.
-Shipping is bi-weekly and free on all meal plans, making Trifecta standout from its competitors.
+The company delivers throughout the U.S., including the states of Alaska and Hawaii.
+Shipping is bi-weekly and free on all meal plans, making Trifecta stand out from its competitors.
 Each package is color coded so that you spend minimal time sorting your meals.
 For instance, blue represents breakfast; green represents lunch while orange is for dinner.
-Delivery is in trays, ice packs and a cardboard box which are all biodegradable.
+Delivery is in trays, ice packs, and a cardboard box which are all biodegradable.

 Muscle Meals 2 Go

 Regardless of the style you choose, Muscle Meals 2 Go provides a good balance of nutrients, including vegetables, carbs, and protein.
 The amount and distribution of nutrients vary across the plans, as it should.
 However, there is no focus on dietary needs or even ingredient quality.

 The company also tries to vary the sources of protein, including different types of fish and meat.
 However, there aren’t many details about how the ingredients are sourced.
 Instead, the company just says they use natural ingredients, which is a pretty meaningless term.

 MealPro uses recyclable and bio-degradable packages, so they’re environmentally friendly.
 The company delivers everywhere in the US, one to three times per week depending on your location.
 The process of payment is simple and they accept payment methods such as Mastercard, Visa, and Discover.

 These aspects mean that you’re getting healthy nutrient-dense food, which is perfect for your gym efforts.
-The company is also good for anyone on a keto, paleo or dairy free diet.
+The company is also good for anyone on a keto, paleo, or dairy free diet.
 All meals are tagged to indicate whether it falls into any (or all) of those three categories.

 The meals are more expensive than some other options but the pricing is reasonable for organic and sustainable meals.
 The company ships to anywhere in the United States and the shipping fee is based on your location.
 This can be up to $45, although areas close to the company get free delivery.

 Paleo Power Meals

 Most of the meals are also high in protein, much more so than other brands.
-For example, the Classic Grilled Chicken Chopped Cobb Salad contains 36 grams of protein per serving.
+For example, the Classic Grilled Chicken Chopped Cobb Salad contains 31 grams of protein per serving.
 That’s pretty impressive for a salad.